 Enjoy, Scotland is a wonderful place.

-LandLopers.com about 7 years ago
+LandLopers.com over 7 years ago

 I suggest a day trip on West Highland Railway's Jacobite steam train, which travels from Ft.
 William to Mallaig.
 The scenery is gorgeous, as the train edges along lochs, wooded hills and heather-strewn fields, and at points you'll be able to see the ocean with the isles of Eigg and Rum in the distance.